martinpi/Tracery/README.md

 - [Tracery Grammar](#tracery-grammar)
 - [Conclusion](#conclusion)

-# Introduction
+ ## Introduction

+Ephemeral is a text generation tool based on BenziAhamed's [Swift port of Tracery](https://github.com/BenziAhamed/Tracery).

-Tracery is a content generation library originally created by [@GalaxyKate](http://www.galaxykate.com/); you can find more information at [Tracery.io](http://www.tracery.io)
+[Tracery](http://www.tracery.io) is a content generation library originally created by [@GalaxyKate](http://www.galaxykate.com/).

-This implementation, while heavily inspired by the original, has more features added.
+This implementation is an extension of the original Tracery.
+Apart from the expansions introduced by the orginal Swift port, that mostly concern callbacks into Swift, Ephemeral contains a regular expression based postprocessor, preprocessing functionality and a math library.

 The content generation in Tracery works based on an input set of rules.
 The rules determine how content should be generated.

-## Manual Installation
+ ### Manual Installation

 - Clone or download this repository
 - The project builds `iOS` and `macOS` framework targets, which can be linked to your projects